facebook••facebook••youtube••contact••index••home

 I like the RF 35 1.8 Macro IS STM for flower duty and wandering around with.
 Its main flaw is the lack of an OEM hood (Canon's filter sized hood doesn’t count), omitted in favor of a macro ring light mount nobody uses.
 The groove on the lens barrel is for Canon’s Macro range of Speedlite flashes, and doesn't officially support lens hoods.

 Canon's official "hood" is the EW-52, a screw-in accessory resembling a lens cap with a hole in it.
 At $50 it's pricey for a step-up ring sized piece of aluminum.
-Worse yet, it doesn't offer much protection from raindrops, dust or glare, but at least it can with used with a ring light on the lens.
+It doesn't offer much protection from raindrops, dust or glare, but it can be used with a ring light mounted.

 Canon EW-52 Hood | Hood wannabe | Photo courtesy Canon Inc.